cloudmesh-community/book/chapters/quick222.md

   project report must include references in bibtex format.
 Double-check integration in proceedings.

-* Week 15: Apr 19
+* Week 15: Apr 19 - Project due date.

-   * Project due data.

      As the Project will take time to grade all projects are due two weeks (yes, you read correctly) before the semester ends.
 The